American Indian languages

 What kinds of weapons did the Shinnecocks use?

-Here is a website of pictures and information about ancient Indian weapons.
+Here are pictures and information about the Indian club

 What are Shinnecock art and crafts like?

-and Indian baskets.
+American Indian basket weaving.
 Like other eastern American Indians,

 traded as a kind of currency, but they were more culturally important as an art material.
 The